 📝 Ingredient notes

 - Butter: Use always unsalted butter as you want to be in control of the quantity of the salt.
 I am using 82% fat content butter in all my recipes.
 In this recipe, the butter needs to be at room temperature which technically means soft enough to be able to cream but not too soft or runny so avoid last-minute microwaving

 - Granulated sugar: White granulated sugar is fine for this recipe.
 If feeling fancy, you can replace half of the white sugar with light brown sugar

 - Vanilla bean paste: Vanilla is wonderful in this cake however please please avoid using artificial vanilla!
 There are several great brands for fine, pure vanilla, I use Nielsen massey which I love and really recommend.
 I use vanilla bean paste instead of vanilla extract which has lovely vanilla bits in there too

-- Almond flour: I like adding almond flour to fall theme cakes, it always gives a bit of marzipan taste profile to cakes.
-It is worth to buy good quality ground almond meal, without skin.
-If it is not available, replace it with equal amount of flour
+- Almond flour: I like adding almond flour to fall-theme cakes, it always gives a bit of marzipan taste profile to cakes.
+It is worth buying a good quality ground almond meal, without skin.
+If it is not available for us, substitute it with an equal amount of flour

-- Zest of orange: Using lemon or orange zest is my favourite flavouring to spice up my recipes, it makes the desserts wonderfully flavourful and aromatic.
-Make sure you use organic orange (or one which has no chemicals on the skin) and only grate the orange colour part of the skin, but not the white
+- Zest of orange: Almond pears wonderfully with orange!
+Using lemon or orange zest is my favorite flavoring to spice up my recipes, it makes the desserts wonderfully flavourful and aromatic.
+Make sure you use organic orange (or one which has no chemicals on the skin) and only grate the orange color part of the skin, but not the white

 1. How to poach pears